Bushogun/NextApp/README.md

 2. Right click -> Extract here
 3. Open folder in Visual Studio Code
 4. New terminal (ctrl + shift + ñ)
-5. Run the command "cd RocktFyNexApp" and the command "npm i"
+5. Run the command "npm i"
 6. Run the command "npm run dev"
 7. Go to "http://localhost:3000/home" on you browser